 This is a really nice course design and very fun layout.
 A lot of big mounds, steep edges and massive sand traps/waste areas.
 No water comes into play until the awesome par-3 8th hole and then there’s plenty on the back nine.
-A number of split fairways to mess with your decision-making off the tee on a few holes.
-Small greens (especially for a Nicklaus course) that are pretty well protected and generally somewhat elevated, making short shots tricky.
-Challenging, but fair layout.
+There are a number of split fairways to mess with your decision-making off the tee on a few holes.
+The small greens (especially for a Nicklaus course) are pretty well protected and generally somewhat elevated, making short shots tricky.
+It’s a very challenging, but mostly fair layout.

 The course was in excellent shape, as well.
-Fairways and rough were green and lush.
+The fairways and rough were green and lush.
 A little soggy first thing in the morning since they water so much overnight.
-Greens very soft receptive and rolled pure.
-The Greens did have a kind of ugly brownish color to them, that wasn’t too pleasing visually but didn’t affect play at all.
-Tee boxes level and nice.
-I found a lot of sand traps today and those were all in nice shape, as well.
-Very nice course and great conditions make this a worthy stop if you are visiting the LQ/PGAW resort.
+The greens were very soft receptive and rolled pure.
+The greens did have a kind of ugly brownish color to them that wasn’t too pleasing visually, but didn’t affect play at all.
+The tee boxes were level and nice.
+I found a lot of sand traps and those were all in nice shape, as well.
+A very nice course and great conditions make this a worthy stop if you are visiting the LQ/PGAW resort.

 Only complaint was that the GPS in my cart did not work and the fairways aren’t really marked much at all.
 I was flying blind on the front nine, but switched carts at the turn and all was well.

 Some pictures from PGA West (Nicklaus Tournament Course) (5/27/12):